gvwilson/sdxjs/en/src/style-checker/index.md

 An AST is for a program what the [%i "Document Object Model" %]DOM[%/i%] is for HTML: an in-memory representation that is easy for software to inspect and manipulate.

+ASTs can be quite complex---for example, the JSON representation of the AST for a single constant declaration is [% linecount parse-single-const.out %] lines long:

+[% inc pat="parse-single-const.*" fill="js slice.out" %]

 [% figure
+   cls="figure-here"
    slug="style-checker-parse-tree"
    img="parse-tree.svg"
    alt="A small parse tree"
    caption="The parse tree of a simple program."
 %]

-ASTs can be quite complex---for example, the JSON representation of the AST for a single constant declaration is [% linecount parse-single-const.out %] lines long:

-[% inc pat="parse-single-const.*" fill="js slice.out" %]

 Acorn's output is in [%i "Esprima format" %][Esprima][esprima] format[%/i%] (so-called because it was originally defined by a tool with that name).